 Linking Curriculum and Pedagogy

 We have developed our pedagogy and curriculum to teach memorably and make learning stick.
 At the heart of our approach is retrieval practice.
 Retrieval practice involves deliberately recalling knowledge from memory to enhance learning.
 Each time a memory is retrieved, it is strengthened and less likely to be forgotten.
 If we wish our curriculum to build over time, then we need to teach in a way that makes knowledge ‘stick’. retrieval practice is a staple classroom strategy used to ensure children are regularly recalling and reviewing previously taught concepts to ensure they are not forgotten and thus can be built upon.
-Furthermore, geography units are closely linked to history units so children can make meaningful connection between subject disciplines.
-For example, Year 4 children in geography learn about how the Salt Industry has changed our local landscape.
-This concept is then developed in Year 5 when children learn the history of the salt mining industry.
+For example, in Year 4 children learn an overview of the Americas, its varied regions, climates, and human and physical features.
+This is then built upon in Year 6 when children take part in an in-depth study of the Amazon and explore the city Manaus.

 Reading Across the Curriculum

-In order to develop children's reading skills, our teaching staff plan opportunities for children to independently read age-appropriate texts that link to the geography topic being studied.
-We have invested heavily in supporting our geography topics with Collins Big Cat titles that enrich our wider curriculum.
+In order to develop children's reading skills, our teaching staff plan opportunities for children to independently read age-appropriate texts that link to the geography topic being studied, or topics that have been previously studied.
+We have invested heavily in supporting our geography topics with Collins Big Cat titles that enrich the wider curriculum.
+Whole class reading lessons are also intentionally sequenced to develop children's background knowledge and widen their subject-specific vocabulary.
+For example, when studying ‘Our Local Area’ in Year 1, children read a range of texts linked to local physical and human features.
+When studying ‘River and the Water Cycle’ in Year 3, children read a range of texts linked to rivers and mountains.

 Impact - How Do We Know Our Geography Curriculum is Effective?

-We believe that beautiful work takes time.
+All children work in a humanities book to record their learning throughout a geographical enquiry.
+Each child will then produce 1-2 high-quality pieces of work for their Curriculum Book.
+Work in children's Curriculum Book is a culmination of a unit of work.
+However, we believe that beautiful work takes time.
 Therefore, children take longer on fewer pieces of work to ensure they can deepen their knowledge and refine their work, taking time to redraft where needed.
-Below are some examples of our children's high-quality geography work.
+Below are some examples of our children's high-quality history work featured in their Curriculum Book.
+Our geography curriculum is also celebrated through displays throughout the school.